Barryxyz/Phone2Action-UI/README.md

-This is the UI side of my project for the technical assessment.
+This is the UI side of my text subscription app.

+Users are able to fill out a form to subscribe to the web app.

+Admins are able to type messages and send them to all of the subscribers.

 To get this to run, you will need Angular Cli version 9.1.7